krabf/vigilant-engine/now.md

 class: home
 ---

-### New work
+### Work
-I quit my job as a video editor for IPI and PERC this year.
-It was a good two years and I definitely learned a lot about mental health and the people working to make it accessible as possible.
-While moving in Cebu City, one of my goal was to look for a job in order to grow and learn new skills.
-Later, I joined a Singapore-based video production company.
+I left my role as a video editor and content producer for mental health companies earlier in 2022.
+Having gained invaluable insight into mental health and the people dedicated to making it as accessible as possible.
+Following my relocation to Cebu City, I was eager to find a job that provided me with opportunities for growth and learning.
+I then joined fewStones, a Singapore-based corporate video production company, as a Live Action Video Editor.

-### Coffee stuff
+### Coffee Stuff
 In October 2021, I fell into the rabbit hole of coffee brewing for the first time and found a hobby that helped me through tough times.
 I love how coffee comes from different parts of the world and get a deeper appreciation for their differences.
 I promised myself that I would never make a profit from this hobby, and I am still trying to improve my skills.

-### Learning how to code
+### Learning Stuff.
-I love the internet.
-As I said, it has taught me a lot of what I know.
-I am still learning how to code.
+I love the World Wide Web and computers.
+I can commit and deploy simple code like Jamstack stuff.
+I can Easy Ease in After Effects.
+Make logos and inforgraphics "pop".
+And cook good food.

-*Last updated on November 22, 2022*
+*Last updated on March 2, 2023*

 ----